bids-standard/bids-specification/src/02-common-principles.md

     MUST NOT be placed within a directory corresponding to only one such participant / session.

-1. It is permissible for a single metadata file to be applicable to multiple data files at that level of the hierarchy or below.
+1. It is permissible for a single metadata file to be applicable to multiple data files.
 Where such metadata content is consistent across multiple data files, it is RECOMMENDED to store metadata in this way, rather than duplicating that metadata content across multiple metadata files.

+1. Where multiple applicable [JSON files](#key-value-files-dictionaries) are loaded for one data file as per rules 4.a and 4.c:

+    1. Where the same key is present in multiple applicable metadata files, the final value associated with that key will be that of the file latest in the order in which that key is defined; i.e. values associated with that key earlier in the ordering are overridden
+        (though it is RECOMMENDED to minimize the extent of such overrides).

+    1. The requirement that applicable metadata files follow a strict ordering according to addition of entities applies individually within each level of the filesystem hierarchy; it is not necessary for the complete ordered set of all applicable metadata files across all filesystem levels to demonstrate strict addition of entities between sequential filenames.

-1. Where multiple applicable JSON files are loaded as per rule 5.b, key-values can only be overwritten by files lower in the filesystem hierarchy; the absence of a key-value in a later file does not imply the "unsetting" of that field (indeed removal of existing fields is not possible).
+    1. A key-value being present in a metadata file earlier in the ordering but absent in any file later in the ordering does not imply the "unsetting" of that key-value.

+    1. Removal of key-values present in files earlier in the ordering based on the content of files later in the ordering is not possible.

 Example 1: Demonstration of inheritance principle